 Head to one of the city’s many festivals

 May marks the peak of festival season in London, with a whole range of events catering to a bunch of different interests.
-From music festivals like Queen’s Yard Summer Party in Hackney Wick and GALA in Peckham to Cross The Tracks and Wide Awake, there’s something for everyone.
+From music festivals like Queen’s Yard Summer Party in Hackney Wick and GALA in Peckham to Cross The Tracks, All Points East and Field Day, there’s something for everyone.
 Foodies can also enjoy local food and drink at the UK’s largest food and drink festival, Foodies Festival in Syon Park.
 Here, guests can watch demonstrations from renowned chefs, boogie to live music and enjoy delicious street food and artisan delicacies from a bunch of different vendors.

 Image Courtesy of London Coffee Festival via Facebook